AWegnerGitHub/awegnergithub.github.io-content/2015_07_09_how-i-set-up-this-site-with-github-pages-and-cloudflare.md

     DELETE_OUTPUT_DIRECTORY = False

 Without this, I was constantly destroying the output repository and had to reinitialize it.
-This prevents that from occuring.
+This prevents that from occurring.

 Now, a new post consists of writing up the [Markdown page][6], generating the page with the command below (or the [batch script][7]) and then committing and pushing the changes to the submodule to GitHub.